chikorita157/mastodon-th-sakura/SETUP.md

 In the following instructions, replace USER with your *nix user name.

-1. Give the postgres user rwx on your home folder.
-We used `sudo setfacl -m u:postgres:rwx /home/USER`.
-2. Set up your user for postgres db creation with `sudo -u postgres createuser USER --createdb`.
+1. Add yourself to the postgres group with `sudo usermod -a -G postgres USER`.
+You'll need to log out and back in to update your groups.
+2. Run `sudo mkdir /run/postgresql` to create said folder if it doesn't exist.
+3. Run `sudo chown postgres:postgres /run/postgresql` to change the owner to postgres.
+4. Run `sudo chmod g+w /run/postgresql` to allow `postgres` group members to write to the folder.
-3. Navigate to the root of this repo
+1. Navigate to the root of this repo.
+2. Set up a local DB cluster with `pg_ctl -D data/postgres15 initdb -o '-U mastodon --auth-host=trust'`.
+3. Run it with `pg_ctl -D data/postgres15 start`.
 4. Run `bundle config set --local path 'vendor/bundle`.
 This will store the all the ruby gems locally so that we can avoid interfering with system config.
 5. Run `bundle install`.
 6. Run `yarn install`.
+1. Run `export $(grep -v '^#' .env.dev | xargs)` to source in our dev vars.
+You may want to alias this.
 7. Run `bundle exec rake db:setup`.
 If this fails, you can use `bundle exec rake db:reset` to forcibly regenerate it.

 ## Getting it running